hashicorp/terraform-provider-kubernetes/website/docs/guides/getting-started.html.markdown

 The refreshed state will be used to calculate this plan, but will not be persisted to local or remote state storage.

-kubernetes_replication_controller.nginx: Refreshing state...
+kubernetes_deployment.nginx: Refreshing state...
 (ID: default/scalable-nginx-example)
 kubernetes_service.nginx: Refreshing state...
 (ID: default/nginx-example)

 The Terraform execution plan has been generated and is shown below.